SirRicSteel/TheosResearch.org/governor/THEOS_Governor_Reference_Mechanism_v1.1_Cumulative_Wisdom.md

 **Cumulative Wisdom** in THEOS is defined as:

-> A bounded, consequence-weighted memory of past interactions that projects future risk, cost, and restraint without encoding identity, intent claims, or raw content.
+> A bounded, consequence-weighted wisdom state derived from past interactions that projects future risk, cost, and restraint without encoding identity, intent claims, or raw content.

 Wisdom is:
 - Consequence-based, not preference-based